mongodb/docs/source/administration/monitoring.rst

 directly.
 Nevertheless, all administrators should be familiar with the data provided by :dbcommand:`serverStatus`.

+.. seealso:: :func:`db.stats()` and :doc:`serverStatus data
+   </reference/server-status/>`.

 replSetGetStatus
 ````````````````

-View the :doc:`replSetGetStatus data </reference/replica-status>` with the
+View the :doc:`replSetGetStatus data </reference/replica-status>` with
-:dbcommand:`replSetGetStatus` command.
-The document returned by this
+the :dbcommand:`replSetGetStatus` command.
+The document returned by
-command contains information regarding the state and configuration of
+this command reflects the state and configuration of the replica
-the replica set.
-Use this data to ensure that replication is properly
+set.
+Use this data to ensure that replication is properly configured,
-configured, and to check the connections between the current host and
+and to check the connections between the current host and the members
-the members of the replica set.
+of the replica set.

-.. seealso:: ":func:`rs.status()`."
+.. seealso:: ":func:`rs.status()`" and :doc:`/reference/replica-status`

 dbStats
 ```````